 Mackie studio monitors are known for their affordability and high-quality sound reproduction.
 They feature a great design that is modern and sleek, making them stylish desk decorations and helpful in producing music.
 Their portability allows them to go wherever you need to take them, making them perfect for classrooms and coffee shops alike.

-You can even connect most Mackie monitors directly with your computer by using USB B ports right on the front of these powerful little speakers.
+You can even connect most Mackie monitors directly to your computer by using USB B ports right on the front of these powerful little speakers.
 If you’re looking for a versatile and affordable studio monitor, Mackie is the way to go.